History of the Community Land Trust Movement

 - First meeting of the Resident Ambassadors, a newly created program of the National CLT Network aimed at involving CLT homeowners and renters more fully in advocacy and education on behalf of permanently affordable housing.

-- National CLT conference held in Lexington KY.
+- National CLT conference is held in Lexington KY.
 Gus Newport receives the Swann-Matthei Award.

 - Community Led Homes is formed in the United Kingdom, a formal alliance of four national organizations: the National CLT Network; the Confederation of Co-operative Housing; UK Cohousing; and Locality.